RodrigoKugler/Epam_BIAnalyst/bi-analyst-prep/Core_Technical_Skills/Cloud_Platforms/module.md

 ---

 ## Practice Question Bank
 1. **Case**: A global company wants to centralize analytics in the cloud.
 Which platform do you recommend and why?
+   **Answer:** I’d start with a requirements matrix—regions of operation, existing skill sets, data volumes, integration needs, and governance mandates.
+If they need cross-cloud flexibility and strong data sharing, Snowflake or Databricks may win; if they are already invested in Google Workspace and want serverless simplicity, BigQuery is compelling.
+I present the comparison transparently, highlight migration considerations, and recommend the platform that best aligns with their workloads, team skills, and compliance profile.
 2. **Design**: Compare designing a BI architecture on Snowflake vs BigQuery for a SaaS company.
+   **Answer:** On Snowflake I lean on multi-cluster warehouses to isolate workloads, streams/tasks for ELT, and Snowflake Secure Data Sharing for customer-facing analytics.
+On BigQuery I emphasize federated ingestion, partitioned/clustered tables, materialized views, and BI Engine acceleration.
+Both support semi-structured data and strong security; the choice often hinges on runtime model (pay-per-second warehouses vs slot-based compute), ecosystem tooling, and preference for ANSI SQL vs BigQuery extensions.
 3. **Performance**: How would you reduce BigQuery query costs for large ad-hoc analytics workloads?
+   **Answer:** I’d audit which queries drive the biggest scanned bytes, then apply partitioning and clustering so BigQuery only reads relevant data.
+I’d encourage analysts to use `SELECT` columns explicitly, leverage materialized views or summary tables for heavy joins, and consider reservations or flex slots for predictable usage.
+Usage monitoring and Looker/Power BI semantic layers also help funnel ad-hoc consumers toward optimized datasets.
 4. **Governance**: Outline a governance framework for a multi-team Azure Synapse deployment.
+   **Answer:** I’d segment workspaces by environment, enforce Azure AD-based RBAC, and manage access through security groups mapped to least-privilege roles.
+Data is cataloged in Purview with lineage to Synapse pipelines; sensitive data sits behind column- and row-level security policies.
+Deployment pipelines run through Azure DevOps with mandatory code reviews, automated tests, and approvals.
+Monitoring dashboards track pipeline health, costs, and RLS policy audits so leadership sees governance working in practice.
 5. **Behavioral**: Tell me about a time you influenced a platform decision; what was the impact?
+   **Answer:** In a prior role, sales and product teams pushed for Snowflake while engineering favored staying on-prem.
+I facilitated discovery workshops, quantified the cost of status quo, and ran a POC comparing pipeline runtimes, governance overhead, and TCO.
+Presenting the findings with stakeholder testimonials shifted leadership toward Snowflake.
+Post-migration, refresh times improved by 60% and analysts delivered new dashboards weekly instead of monthly.
 6. **Security**: How do you enforce row-level security when using Snowflake with Power BI?
+   **Answer:** I map business roles to Snowflake roles and create secure views that filter data using context such as region or business unit.
+In Power BI, I configure single sign-on via Azure AD so user identity flows to Snowflake through SSO or OAuth.
+The dataset uses DirectQuery or cached extracts sourced from the secure view, ensuring RLS evaluations happen in Snowflake.
+We test with “view as role” scenarios and audit query history to confirm policies hold.
 7. **Advanced**: Explain how Databricks Lakehouse differs from traditional warehouses and when you’d adopt it.
+   **Answer:** Databricks fuses data lake flexibility with warehouse governance via Delta Lake, notebooks, and ML integrations.
+Unlike traditional warehouses that expect structured data and SQL-only access, Lakehouse lets teams run streaming, ML, and BI workloads on the same storage with ACID guarantees.
+I’d adopt it when an organization needs to blend batch, streaming, and ML at scale or wants open table formats with multi-cloud optionality.
 8. **Troubleshooting**: A scheduled pipeline in Cloud Composer keeps failing.
 Walk through your debugging approach.
+   **Answer:** I’d inspect the DAG run history and task logs to isolate which operator fails and whether it’s transient.
+Next, I’d review recent code or dependency changes, check upstream data availability, and confirm service account permissions.
+If it’s resource-related, I adjust Composer environment size or worker concurrency.
+Throughout, I communicate status to stakeholders and add guardrails—retries with exponential backoff, alerting, and data quality checks—to prevent silent failures.

 ---